rubygems/rfcs/text/0008-ingest-gem-content.md

 # Summary

-Create a process expanding and saving the contents of a gem in a way that makes the content easily accessible for future features.
+Create a process for extracting and uploading the contents of a gem to make its content easily accessible via S3.
-The process will run each time a gem is uploaded.  to save information about each file in the gem.
+The process will run each time a gem is uploaded.
 The saved output will include file size, content type, SHA256 checksum, and relative path within the gem.
-In the interest of simplifying this RFC and the feature work that follows, this RFC focuses on only the ingestion and storage of gem content.
+This RFC focuses specifically on the extracting and uploading of content, and the yanking of the content.
+Future RFCs will address usage of gem content for things such as browsing and searching gem content.

 # Motivation